Alejogb1/job-board/blog-data/how-to-use-remote-access-iot-over-internet-windows.md

 For learning more about network security specifically on IoT its very important to read good literature.
 Look into Bruce Schneier's "Applied Cryptography" for a good deep dive on protocols.
 Also you need to understand network protocols in detail there is a great series of books by W. Richard Stevens "TCP/IP Illustrated" which are very detailed and explain the underlying mechanisms of network communication.

-Okay so to recap.
+ so to recap.
 You need to:

 1. Forward a port on your router to your IoT device.
 2. Know your public IP.